mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person:** So the karma in life influences how strong these forces are enacting?

 **Katagiri:** Sure.
 In many ways.
 But only if the times and opportunities are ripe and conditions arranged.
 Dogen’s memorial day and his day off are set up, and then karma starts to work.
-Which would you like?
+[Which way] would you like?
 You want to go to a movie, or you want go to Eiheiji monastery?

- **Same person:** How then are those conditions separate from the body, if karma is involved?
+**Same person:** How then are those conditions separate from the mind, if karma is involved?
 I mean, things don’t happen randomly.

 **Katagiri:** What is your question?